 The college, in coordination with law enforcement authorities, will investigate any violations of local, state and federal laws.
 Access to student records information is governed by the Family and Educational Rights and Privacy Act (FERPA).

 The college is required under federal law known as the Digital Millennium Copyright Act to respond to complaints from copyright holders about unauthorized distribution or use of copyrighted materials.
 Copyright violations committed by users may result in disciplinary sanctions against the user as required by law and local policy.
-Additional information regarding the college policy can be found here.
+Click here for additional information about the SUNY New Paltz DMCA Policy.

 Failure to comply with federal, state or local laws or any computer usage policies set forth by the college, could result in restriction or termination of access to services and the notification of law enforcement about possible criminal activities.